— We take our content seriously. This article was written by a real person at BREL.

 Updated May 2021

 The First Time Home Buyer Incentive Program – What It Is

-The First Time Home Buyer Incentive Program (FTHBI), announced in March 2019, aims to make housing more affordable for first-time Buyers in Canada.
+The First Time Home Buyer Incentive Program (FTHBI) aims to make housing more affordable for first-time Buyers.
 It’s essentially a shared equity program – where the Canada Mortgage and Housing Corporation (CMHC) contributes part of the downpayment in exchange for sharing in the appreciation (or loss) when the home eventually sells.

 For resale homes, CMHC will contribute up to 5% towards the downpayment; for new construction homes and condos, they’ll contribute up to 10%.

 Note: As details of the program are subject to change, you should confirm the FTHBI details on the government’s website.